siri404-gh/blog-posts/blog/how-i-organize-my-life.md

 Having moved quite a lot, I needed a way to organize my tickets, visa applications, scans of documents etc. I use Google Drive for this.
 Lets take a Flight ticket to London for example.
 In the olden days, I would print it, print the boarding pass, keep it somewhere so I wouldnt lose it and chaos ensues on the day of travel.
 With Google drive, once I buy the ticket, I create a folder called 'London Trip 2022' in the travel folder.
 I then upload the ticket and the boarding pass into the drive.
 It gets synced to my laptop and phone automatically.
 All in all, no copying, no hard disk space required and no losing or misplacing tickets and no worrying about where I kept it.
 To me, that was a big win.
 The days of having to use the flash drive are over.

-## Entertainment, Family
+## Entertainment, Friends & Family

-All of the remaining time is for entertainment and my family.
+All of the remaining time is for entertainment, family and friends.

 All this might sound simple.
 But trust me they werent.
-I am still fine tuning many things.
+I started this in 2016 and took me 6 years to iterate and reach this point.
 But the heavy lifting has been done.
-I live a clutter free life now and that is invaluable to me.
-I have become a productivity and time management freak, but thats how data driven I had to be to be where I am today and this is my open secret.
+I have become a productivity and time management freak, but thats how data driven I had to be to be where I am today and I live a clutter-free life now and that is invaluable to me.
+And this is my open secret.

 &nbsp;